Writing & Storytelling

 Education must move beyond the 19th-century structures it inherited and align form with function.
 This essay proposes design principles for flexible, student-centered learning models that promote agency, adaptability, and purpose—calling schools to reimagine both how and why they educate.

-Read full essay
+Read the full essay (PDF)

 How My Mind Has Changed: Tim Kelley